*Please note that some of our services may be restricted due to Covid-19.

 Is there a Manager in post?

-Jenny Timbrell is the Registered Manager.
-She has been at the Home for the past 20 years.
+Karin Gilsenan is the Registered Manager.
+She has worked at the Home for over 10 years.

 Is the Manager accessible?

 The Manager and Administrators office is located at the front of the building by the front hall.
-They are both available 9am - 5pm, Monday to Friday.
+They and the Receptionist are both available 9am - 4pm, Monday to Friday.

 Is there a senior member of staff on duty at all times?